atomflunder/skillratings/README.md

 - [DWZ (Deutsche Wertungszahl)](#dwz-deutsche-wertungszahl-rating-system)
 - [Ingo](#ingo-rating-system)

-They are mainly known from their usage in chess and online games.
+These are mainly known from their usage in chess and online games.

 ## Installation